 - 16. Agricultural Produce Parcels Post.-On the 1st July, 1914, the Postal Department, acting in conjunction with the Railway Department, inaugurated a system under which parcels of agricultural produce, fish, cut flowers, etc., might be transmitted at cheap rates from places in the country to persons living within six miles of the General Post Office, Melbourne.
-The service was introduced, by way of experiment, into the State of Victoria only, but as the results have not been encouraging, it is not proposed, at present, to extend the system to other States. - 17.
+The service was introduced, by way of experiment, into the State of Victoria only, but as a loss of £3000 per annum was incurred, the service has been discontinued. - 17.
 Transactions of the Dead Letter Office.-Under sections 45 to 53 of the Post and Telegraph Act 1901 the Postmaster-General may cause all unclaimed and undelivered postal articles originally posted within the Commonwealth which have been returned from the place to which they were forwarded to be treated as unclaimed articles and opened.
 Every unclaimed letter and postal article must be kept for the prescribed period at the office to which it has been transmitted for delivery, and must then be sent to the General Post Office.
 Letters and packets originally posted elsewhere than in the Commonwealth are returned to the proper authorities in the country in which they were so posted, or, if originally posted in another State, are returned to the General

 Post Office of that State; but unclaimed or undelivered newspapers may be forthwith sold, destroyed, or used for any public purpose.
 Opened postal articles not containing anything of value are returned to the writer or sender if his name and address can be ascertained, but may otherwise be destroyed forthwith.
 As regards opened letters and packets containing valuable or saleable enclosures, a list and memorandum of the contents are kept, and a notice is sent to the person to whom the letter or packet is addressed if he be known, or otherwise to the writer or sender thereof if he be known.
 Upon application within three months of the date of such notice the letter or packet may be claimed by the addressee, or, failing him, by the writer or sender.
 If unclaimed within three months, the letter and contents may be destroyed or sold, and the proceeds paid into the consolidated revenue fund.
-The following table shews the total number of letters, postcards, and packets dealt with by the Dead Letter Offices in the Commonwealth during the year 1914, together with the number of inland, interstate, and international letters either returned to writers, delivered, etc., destroyed, or returned as unclaimed:-
+The following table shews the total number of letters, postcards, and packets dealt with by the Dead Letter Offices in the Commonwealth during the year 1915-16, together with the number of inland, interstate, and international letters either returned to writers, delivered, destroyed, or returned as unclaimed :-

-TRANSACTIONS OF DEAD LETTER OFFICES IN THE COMMONWEALTH, 1914.
+TRANSACTIONS OF DEAD LETTER OFFICES IN THE COMMONWEALTH, 1915-16.